-I have been sampling different brands of Mim Estate loose leaf.
+I have been sampling different brands of Darjeeling tea and recently tried Mim Estate loose leaf.
 I find it marvelous.
 Mim Estate tea has a lovely clear amber color, with a pronounced and enticing sweet-floral scent.
-I find it a pleasure to curl up with a cup, much like a good classic book that one can read again and again.and recently tried
+I find it a pleasure to curl up with a cup, much like a good classic book that one can read again and again.

 This enjoyment of Mim Estate tea sent me on one of my armchair travels to see the land where it is produced, the Darjeeling region of West Bengal, India.
 The first thing I found is that there is hardly any original information about Mim Estate.
 The small bit of commentary I found on the estate was from tea sellers, and all of it word for word the same, clearly a description borrowed and lent around the internet stores.
 I found a listing of Darjeeling district tea estates, complete with telephone numbers and number of workers.
 Mim Estate is on the list, but all information blank.
 It appears Mim Estate is something of a mystery.